daler/metaseq/doc/source/install.rst

 amount of time it takes to set up an isolated environment.

-We decided to use Miniconda (a slimmed-down version of Anaconda) for the :mod:`meteaseq` installation script because it provides the user with an isolated environment in a fraction of the time of a full virtualenv installation, and does not require a FORTRAN compiler for installing scipy.
+We decided to use Miniconda (a slimmed-down version of Anaconda) for the :mod:`metaseq` installation script because it provides the user with an isolated environment in a fraction of the time of a full virtualenv installation, and does not require a FORTRAN compiler for installing scipy.